OthmaneTibba/Flutter-runner-game/README.md

-# flutter_application_1
+# Flutter Runner Game

-A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This a simple runner game

 A few resources to get you started if this is your first Flutter project: